tiagoavcosta25/tiagoavcosta25/README.md

   - [LAPR5](https://github.com/tiagoavcosta25/LAPR5)

-      This project is about developing a game that simulated a social application, focused on expanding the players' social network.
+      This project consisted in developing a game that simulated a social application, focused on expanding the players' social network.
 The game unfolded in a series of missions in which players would have to increase their network to